Skin wrinkles and blemishes

 Intense Pulsed Light

 Intense pulsed light (IPL) uses filters to deliver different wavelengths of light to the skin.
 IPL is used to treat a number of photoaging skin problems, and it appears to have long-term effects.
-Typically, four to six treatments are performed over a 4-month period.
+Typically, 4 to 6 treatments are performed over a 4-month period.
 Each treatment takes 15 to 20 minutes.
 Unlike laser light, which uses one color wavelength (such as green or red), intense pulsed light starts with a full spectrum of light.
 The doctor can then block off specific wavelengths depending on how shallow or deep the treatment.

 Injectable Skin Fillers

 Injectable skin fillers are a common means of reducing wrinkles and folds.
-Fillers can also be used for depressions under the eyes as well as acne and other scars.
+Fillers can also be used for depressions under the eyes as well as acne and other concave scars.
 The procedure usually involves using a tiny needle and syringe to inject the filler material under the skin of the area to be treated.
 The aim of fillers is to replace tissue volume that has been lost due to aging or illness.
 For example, fillers are used to enhance the lips to make them fuller.
 The process is also referred to as soft tissue augmentation.
-The fillers are often used along with other agents, such as botulinin toxin to reduce wrinkles.
+The fillers are often used along with other agents, such as botulinum toxin to reduce wrinkles.

 Skin fillers are made of different materials.
 Some materials (collagen) come from natural or human sources, such as fat taken from another part of your own body.
-Other materials are manmade (synthetic) such as silicone.
-Hyaluronic acid, derived from rooster or bacterial sources, has become one of the most widely used temporary fillers, lasting 6 to 12 months.
-It is compatible with all tissue types and does not require a skin test.
+Other materials are man-made (synthetic) such as silicone.
+Hyaluronic acid, derived from rooster comb or bacterial sources, has become one of the most widely used temporary fillers, lasting 6 to 12 months.
+It is compatible with all tissue types and does not generally require a skin test.
 Some products are combination options that include collagen and synthetic materials together.
 Additional types include:

 - Poly-L-lactic acid (PLLA)